udoychowdhuryy/CSCIHW-2101-S2023/Project1/readme.md

         else
     Hint 4: Method should look something like overDraft(BankAccount bank, double value)

 2. Create a method for transfer Money.
 The method should take in 2 bank account objects and an amount to transfer.
-You can assume the second account is gregChecking
+You can assume the second account is Katara (or use the name of your choice)
     Hint 1.
 This will require you to take in 3 parameters at min Bank Account 1, Bank Account 2, Amount to transfer Hint 2.
 The math involved would be two folded.